ArchieHickmott/fortify-sql/README.md

 -	One line of code to execute a query<br>
 -   Allow statements to be set as blocked by dev so they can’t be executed on the database

-## What's New In Beta 0.4.0
+# Beta 0.4.0 New Features:
 - Can connect to database in memory
 - tests.py has no requirements, other than FortifySQL of course
 - Improved documentation website
 - Errors no longer say FortifySQL, to prevent Error based information gathering
+- Can ban SQL syntax
+- All queries executed on database can be logged
 - Can import database configurations from JSON file/string

 ## Quickstart
 install using pip